neondatabase/website/content/docs/integrations/hasura.md

 ## Next steps

-Optionally, follow the instructions in this section create a table in your Neon database from the Hasura Console, create an endpoint, and run a `cURL` command using the new endpoint.
+Optionally, follow the instructions in this section to create a table in your Neon database from the Hasura Console, create an endpoint, and run a `cURL` command using the new endpoint.

 ### Create a table